VS Code Exercises¶

-As you will see, this way of interacting doesn’t let you see the plot generated by this code, you just see that at the end an Altair chart has been generated.
+As you will see, this way of interacting doesn’t let you see the plot generated by this code, you just see that at the end a seaborn chart has been generated.

 wdiin your active Python session to see part of the contents of the

 wdiDataFrame.
 This is a table of data, but as you will see, you only get to see a small part of it in the active session.